hwu27/cse15l-lab-reports/lab4.md

 **7** Editing

   I use vim and tab to find the file I need to edit and then enter the editor.
-I use / in order to search for the wordd change.
+I use / in order to search for the word change.
   I find that I only need to enter cha in order to find it.
 From there, I just used j l l as a way to move my way down and to the right.
   Lastly, I clicked r to replace 1 with 2 in index1.
 I then used :wq to save my work and exit.